 Further Reading: Remarriage: Oversized Baggage (for those struggling in a new marriage)

-How are you growing together in the other ways of marriage that I mentioned?
+Are you growing together in the ways mentioned above?
 Companions and friends have fun together, take hikes, bike together, take trips and explore the world together.
 Companions and friends share burdens with each other, forgive and encourage each other.
 Friends support each other’s goals for learning and progressing in career and educational goals.
-Sex is only one part of the marriage.
+They seek to grow spiritually as well by exploring issues of faith together.
+Sexual attraction is only one part of the marriage.
 When the other aspects are growing – sexual intimacy will grow.
-Go to church together and grow spiritually.
-God can give you wisdom to make your marriage strong.

 What about boundaries?
-You need to make boundaries with the ex.
-You don’t need to know what your husband says to her or she says to him unless it concerns a decision you need to make.
-He should have strong boundaries with her – for example never being alone in the house with her when he picks up their child for a visit.
-Read together the book Loving Your Marriage Enough to Protect It by Jerry Jenkins.
+You need to establish boundaries with the ex.
+You don’t need to know what your husband says to her or what she says to him unless it concerns a decision you need to make together.
+Ask him to establish strong boundaries with her – for example, never being alone in the house with her when he picks up their child for a visit.
+To discover ways of setting up healthy boundaries, you could read Loving Your Marriage Enough to Protect It, a book by Jerry Jenkins, together.

-Finally, determine to grow on your own spiritually, emotionally, mentally and physically.
-God bless you as you face the future with confidence and begin to take your eyes off the ‘ex’ and onto your purpose in life and what is really important in your relationship.
+Finally, determine to grow spiritually, emotionally, mentally and physically as an individual.
+As you do so, you will learn to face the future with confidence, begin to take your eyes off the ‘ex’, and begin to focus on your purpose in life and what is really important in your relationship with your loving husband.

 This article was written by: Lynette Hoy, NCC, LCPCPhoto Credit: Brooke Cagle